 - Some explanations are rather complicated

-This product by The Princeton Review is another book filled with practice questions that are aimed to help you practice your way to an excellent GRE score.
+The GRE Prep book by The Princeton Review is another book filled with practice questions that are aimed to help you practice your way to an excellent GRE score.

 Apart from the problems and drills, there is a diagnostic test included in the book to help you gauge how prepared you are for the exam, and a full-length practice test available online.